rnestler/sps-speaker-notes/day-1/speaker-notes-4.md

 # Emanuele Fabbiani — The hitchhiker's guide to asyncio

+\newpage

+## Biography

+Engineer, researcher, entrepreneur.
+Emanuele earned his PhD in AI by researching time series forecasting.
+He was a guest researcher at EPFL Lausanne, and he's now the Head of AI at xtream.
+He published 8 papers in international journals, presented and organized tracks and workshops at international conferences, including AMLD Lausanne, ODSC London, WeAreDevelopers Berlin, PyData Berlin and Paris, PyCon Florence, and lectured in Italy, Switzerland, and Poland.

 ## Abstract

 asyncio is the de-facto standard for asynchronous programming in Python and enables concurrent operations without using threads or processes.